usamaamohamed/simple-bank-OOP/README.md

 # simple-bank-OOP
-hello , this is simple bank project with c++ using OOP. first of all you have to login to the system (you can use username: admin / and password: admin) to login at the first time and you will have a full access you will the main screen and you have 9 options:
+hello , this is simple bank project with c++ using OOP. every class is seperated to his own header file , you will find them all in header files folder. also you will find some headers like (string , date , input validate) i used these files to make it easier first of all you have to login to the system (you can use username: admin / and password: admin) to login at the first time and you will have a full access you will the main screen and you have 9 options:
                                                    [1] Show Client List.